Vuk-Luzanin/OpenMP-Intro-Projects/README.md

 Where <test_name> is optional (prime/feynman/moldyn) — if omitted, all tests will be executed.

 - Compiled binaries, logs, and generated SVG result charts will be placed in the gen/ directory.

+## Report

+Attached is the Word document [Report.docx](./Report.docx), in which the method of parallelization and discussion are detailed in Serbian, along with examples of result graphs.